-Prerequisites for courses are listed in this catalog and in the Course Schedule Bulletin published each semester.
+Prerequisites for courses are listed in this catalog and in the General Information document published online each semester.
 Students may not register for courses if they do not meet the published prerequisites.
 If students do register, they may be required to drop the course or courses unless the appropriate academic department has granted special permission.